36 Best Movies for Learning French Language

 This is a gritty drama that explores social issues in the Parisian suburbs.

 The film is set in the aftermath of a riot in a Parisian suburb.
-It follows three friends—Vinz, Saïd, and Hubert.
-They came from different ethnic backgrounds and navigated their challenging environment while grappling with issues of identity and frustration.
+It follows three friends, Vinz, Saïd, and Hubert.
+They come from different ethnic backgrounds and navigate their challenging environment while grappling with issues of identity and frustration.

 The language is colloquial and reflects contemporary urban French.
 The film is intense.
 Yet, it thoroughly analyzes a specific cultural context’s language and social realities.